shhhkun/SmartMirror/mobile_app/MainApp/README.md

 - get write action to work. seems to not be completing successfully right now. but I'm not certain that is my on my end, rather than on the end of nrf connect, since that app is super jank. might want to just go striaght to the pi, if that's up and running.
 - figure out how to encode/decode data being sent and read.
 - make connecting action nicer. have the ability to go from bonded to connected. feels kinda jank still, and want to be able to not use nrf connect.
+   - I think this might need some connection state management refactoring. assuming the actions will be: get bonded devices (maybe filter by ID) -> app connect to one -> get services. that's how the nordic app seems to wrok. aka without the distinction of system connnected vs app connected.
+   - maybe could repurpouse the system connected info field to be something that holds info about a previously bonded smart mirror device. could be a bit of work if we want to support multiple devices.
 - general UI cleanup and refactor.

 - !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!